 Brutal, right?
 But that doesn’t mean you should ditch Instagram.
-Of the U.S. adults who use Instagram, 60% check it daily according to Pew.
-That’s significant engagement, and an opportunity not to be missed for you plumbing business.
+Of the U.S. adults who use Instagram, 60% check it daily, according to Pew.
+That’s significant engagement, and an opportunity not to be missed for your plumbing business.
 These realities simply mean that you must play by the rules and plan posts to perform best.

 Since the algorithm that drives Instagram feeds is also all about engagement, you need to take some specific steps to help boost the perception of interaction with your followers.
 These include:

 - Encourage followers to “DM us for details!” – This drives traffic to your Direct Messages inbox, which is like private mail to which you can respond within the app, and also gives you the opportunity to foster more direct relationships with customers.

 - Respond faithfully and quickly – If you never respond to comments and DMs, or if it takes you months to do so, you’re going to take a hit.
 Social media is supposed to be social, so remember that and treat comments and DMs as viable plumbing leads that should be given due attention.

 - Use Stories to appeal to more followers – Stories are a great way to escape the feed a bit and engage uniquely with followers.

 - Write meaningful captions – Even though Instagram is a visual platform, the captions are how users can send signals about their interests.
 If you write great, useful Instagram captions — treating it like all your other plumbing content — then followers are more likely to read them.
 The time spent reading your post is measured, and that attention could mean you’re showing up on feeds more prominently.